Between significant mergers and acquisitions, Brazil proves to be an excellent solution for bringing together foreign capital and for M&A.

 How do Italian companies behave in such a promising market as the Brazilian one?
 They are certainly not indifferent to the opportunities that the country offers.
 There is a huge market, although distant and complicated.
 The Guide on Brazil released at the end of 2019 by the Italian Embassy in Brazil contains a census that exposes 972 Italian companies with a subsidiary in the country.
 Taking away the large companies, almost all present, are often small and medium-sized enterprises that make room, both in the traditional and the most innovative sectors, fully embracing the phenomenon of digital transformation.
 Home automation and digital security are growing and it is no coincidence that the Italian NICE, which operates in this sector, is building a modern plant investing 20 million euros or that Planet Smart City has chosen Brazil to build 10 smart cities, of which 2 have already been launched.
 In the traditional sectors, Chiesi Pharmaceuticals has just opened new state-of-the-art installations and, in the design district of Sao Paulo is launching a new multi-brand of Italian design to serve the construction and interior architecture industry.

-We need to take more advantage of the opportunities that the entry of big Italian players offers, the induced for Italian SMEs is very rich and certainly favored in a period like this that is going through Brazil.
+We need to take more advantage of the opportunities that the entry of big Italian players offers, the induced for Italian SMEs is very rich and certainly favoured in a period like this that is going through Brazil.

 Managing Partner GM Venture